Michael Kitchen: Early life

-Kitchen was born in Leicester.
-As a boy he was head chorister in the Church of the Martyrs choir, where he was a regular soloist.
+Michael Roy Kitchen was born in Leicester, to parents Arthur and Betty Kitchen.
 He attended the City of Leicester Boys' Grammar School, where he appeared on stage in a production of Cymbeline.

+He is the firstborn son.
+His brother, Jeffrey, was born three years later in 1951.
+He grew up at 102 Wilberforce Rd, west of the current De Montfort campus.
+He was a senior scout in the 57th Leicester Scout group.
+At age 15, he was selected to attend several weeks' training at the National Youth Theatre.
+After school, he completed a year at the Belgrade Theatre in Coventry.

+An opportunity arose when Leicester City Council offered him a grant to study at the Royal Academy of Dramatic Art (RADA) in London.
+He gratefully accepted, and graduated in 1969 with an Acting (RADA Diploma).

 Career

 Television and film

-Kitchen was discovered at the Royal Academy of Dramatic Art (RADA) by talent agent Peter Froggatt.
-In the early 1970s, he appeared in small roles in films such as Unman, Wittering and Zigo (1971) and the Hammer film Dracula A.D.
-1972 (1972) before becoming a fixture of British stage and television.
+Kitchen's film career started in 1971 with an appearance in the film Unman, Wittering and Zigo (1971), and the Hammer film Dracula A.D.
+1972 (1972).

-His early TV appearances include roles in Man at the Top (episode 4 "The Prime of Life", 1970) Play for Today (Hell's Angels by David Agnew, 1971), Thriller (1976), The Brontes of Haworth (1973, in which he played Branwell Brontë), Tales of the Unexpected and Beasts.
+His early TV appearances include roles in Man at the Top (episode 4 "The Prime of Life", 1970), Play for Today (Hell's Angels by David Agnew, 1971), Thriller (1976), The Brontes of Haworth (1973, in which he played Branwell Brontë), Tales of the Unexpected and Beasts.
 He played the role of Martin in the original 1976 production of Dennis Potter's Brimstone and Treacle, Peter in Stephen Poliakoff's Caught on a Train, Edmund in the BBC Television Shakespeare production of King Lear, the Antipholi in the same series' production of The Comedy of Errors, Private Bamforth in the 1979 BBC television play of The Long and the Short and the Tall.
 Also in 1979 Kitchen appeared in an episode ("Runner") of the hard-hitting police drama The Professionals.
 He played the role of Duffy, a renegade former member of an organised crime network.

-His other roles at this time include Larner in the film Breaking Glass (1980), Rochus Misch in The Bunker (1981), Berkeley Cole in the film Out of Africa (1985), the King of the United Kingdom in To Play the King (1993), an English land agent during the Irish Famine in The Hanging Gale (1995), and a recurring role as Bill Tanner in the Bond films GoldenEye (1995) and The World Is Not Enough (1999).
+His other roles at this time include Larner in the film Breaking Glass (1980), Rochus Misch in The Bunker (1981), Berkeley Cole in the film Out of Africa (1985), the King in To Play the King (1993), a performance for which he was nominated for a BAFTA, an English land agent during the Irish Famine in The Hanging Gale (1995), for which he won a Golden FIPA award in 1996, and a recurring role as Bill Tanner in the Bond films GoldenEye (1995) and The World Is Not Enough (1999).